 - Mr Placko finally purchased the home he lives in today from Minetta Realty Company in 1960 for $12,000.

-- John Placko Jr., 94, formerly of the Basking Ridge section of Bernards Township, died peacefully on Sunday, Sept.
+- John Placko Jr., 94 of Bernards Township, died peacefully on Sunday, Sept.
 27, 2009, at Bryan Manor Assisted Living Facility in Chester Township.
 He celebrated his 94th birthday on Thursday, Sept.
 24. Born in Bernardsville, he moved to Basking Ridge in 1950 to become the caretaker of the Conklin estate.
 Later, he served as a rural mail carrier at the Basking Ridge Post Office, retiring in 1985 after 18 years of service.
 Mr. Placko was an avid beekeeper, with many hives throughout the area.
 He was known as “Honey Bee John,” and his honey won many awards and was sold at local shops.
 He pursued his hobby into his nineties, and was a member of the Morris County Beekeepers Association.
 He was the oldest living member of St. Mark’s Episcopal Church in Basking Ridge

 “Sent the pictures on to my Mom (Margaret (Brown) Murphy.
 We had an interesting chat about it this morning.
 She said that Finley used to aim right into the Astor estate (there is a second entrance in the fence that is roped off by fence now), and then take a very sharp dangerous right turn.